Aging of Russia: Demographic aging of the population

-Despite a relatively stable birth rate after the war, after the 1960s, Russia had begin to experience demographic ageing; the proportion of those 60 and older doubled between 1959 and 1990.

-Despite population aging, the population of Russia remained relatively young and had many women of childbearing age, which would compensate for fertility decline and thus continue population growth; the population increased by 45,760,000 people from 1951 to 1990.
+After the 1960s, despite a small baby boom after the war, Russia had begin to experience demographic ageing; the proportion of those 60 and older doubled between 1959 and 1990.
+However the population of Russia continued to remain relatively young and had a large pool of potential parents, which compensated for fertility decline and thus population growth continued; the Russian population increased by 45,760,000 people from 1951 to 1990.

-However, starting in the early 1990s, the aged structure of the population had eventually morphed in a way that would start prompting population decline not growth, and the fertility crash following the dissolution of the Soviet Union only further enforced this.
-This was not unique to Russia, and such issues have been felt in many developed countries and increasingly in many developing countries as well.
+Starting in the early 1990s, the age structure of the population had eventually morphed in a way that would start prompting eventual population decline not growth, and the fertility crash following the dissolution of the Soviet Union only further enforced this.
+This was not unique to Russia, and such issues have been felt in many developed countries and increasingly in developing countries.
+But Russia was unique case, in the 1990s, the fertility crash coincided with increasing mortality.
+Relative to death rates in 1990, there were millions of excess deaths in the following decade, particularly among Russian men.

 Thousands of abandoned villages are scattered across Russia.

 Currently, the share of people aged 65 and older in the population of Russia is 13%.
 According to forecasts of the Russian Academy of Sciences from the early 2000s, in 2016 elderly people aged 60 and over would have accounted for 20% of Russians, and children up to 15 years old would only have made up 17%.
 However, in Russia, in contrast to other countries, aging is limited by high mortality among older people.